TheYuriG/blog_lessons/discord_create_channels/README.md

 				return;
 			}

-			// Check if this channel where the command was used belongs to a category if (interaction.channel.parent) {
+			// Check if this Channel where the command was used belongs to a Category if (interaction.channel.parent) {
-				// If the channel where the command belongs to a category,
+				// If the Channel where the command belongs to a Category,
-				// create another channel in the same category. await interaction.channel.parent.children.create({
+				// create another Channel in the same Category. await interaction.channel.parent.children.create({
-					name: chosenVoiceChannelName, // The name given to the channel by the user
+					name: chosenVoiceChannelName, // The name given to the Channel by the user
-					type: ChannelType.GuildVoice, // The type of the channel created.
+					type: ChannelType.GuildVoice, // The type of the Channel created.
 				});

-				// If we managed to create the channel, edit the initial response with
+				// If we managed to create the Channel, edit the initial response with
 				// a success message
 				await interaction.editReply({
 					content: 'Your voice channel was successfully created in the same category!',